 Most of today’s Mountaineers and Everesters (people who intend to climb Everest only) have made significant ‘progress’ from the golden generation of Hillary, Messner, Band, Herzog and many more.
 Besides the strict philosophy of fitness, discipline, technique and ethics, the new generation has added ‘chill-out’ on the old list.
 Everest Base Camp now has no shortage of gas heaters, flat-screen tv, Satellite T.V, Tented Pubs with all kinds of alcoholic beverages, and many more symptoms of ‘Joie De Vivre’.
 The leftovers also become new ingredients of modern day glaciers and the Himalayas.

-Efforts to Manage Waste:
+Efforts to Manage Waste in Everest Region

 The National Park and local communities with various external supports have made genuine efforts to get rid of Everest pollution.
 The known solutions have not been economically feasible and practical.
 Transportation of solid and human wastes on the back of a porter, pack animal or a helicopter are the only available options so far.
 You don’t need to be a genius to predict its feasibility.